-Mastering stress and intonation requires you to transform how you hear the language and break habits from your native language, break habits that are felt inside your body.
+Mastering stress and intonation requires you to transform how you hear the language and break habits from your native language that are felt inside your body.

 For example, many languages are what we call syllable-timed languages.
 In a syllable timed language, each beat is one syllable long.